 About This Recipe

-In Levantine Arabic, the word ‘tabil’ means seasoning or dip.
-Therefore, this salad is often on the mezze platter.
+In Levantine Arabic, the word ‘Tabil’ means seasoning or dip.
+Therefore, this salad is often on the Mezze platter.
 And, I so love it.
+It surely looks simple, but one bite of this Middle Eastern Salads and your mouth will be filled with a burst of flavours.

 This salad has a zillion vitamins and minerals and is super healthy to eat.
 Furthermore, it is fairly easy to prepare.
-This salad is
+So, get started and make this Salad for your next Middle Eastern meal.

 - Low Carb